 We developed an improved two-sphere integration (TSI) spectrophotometer to quantify BC concentrations in snow and atmospheric samples over northern China.
 The TSI technique significantly reduces scattering effects caused by insoluble impurities deposited on filters.
 Therefore, the system more accurately measures light absorption due to BC and non-BC impurities.
 A system calibration using theoretical calculations for standard fullerene soot revealed that the TSI system can be used to assess BC concentrations with low uncertainty.
-A laboratory comparison revealed that the thermal-optical method can lead to a significant underestimate (35%-45%) of BC concentrations for small-diameter particles (~50 nm) due to the low filtration efficiency of 1-μm quartz fiber filters.
+A laboratory comparison revealed that the thermal-optical method can lead to a significant underestimate (35%-45%) of BC concentrations for small-diameter particles (~ 50 nm) due to the low filtration efficiency of 1 μm quartz-fiber filters.

 To further assess the accuracy of the improved TSI system, two field campaigns were carried out to collect seasonal snow and atmospheric samples during January-February 2014 and 5-25 August 2015 across northern China, respectively.
-Although the BC concentrations measured by the TSI and thermal-optical methods are well correlated for both the snow and atmospheric samples, we find that some BC values in seasonal snow measured by the two-step thermal-optical method were significantly overestimated compared with those measured by the TSI technique, by a factor of 1.57.
-Overall, the improved TSI optical system developed here is applicable to quantifications of BC concentrations in the atmosphere and snow/ice.
+Although the BC concentrations measured by the TSI and thermal-optical methods are well correlated for both the snow and atmospheric samples, we find that some BC values in seasonal snow measured by the two-step thermal- optical method were significantly overestimated compared with those measured by the TSI technique, by a factor of 1.57.
+Overall, the improved TSI optical system developed here is applicable to quantifications of BC concentrations in the atmosphere and snow-ice.

-The spatial distribution of BC concentrations in seasonal snow over northern China during January-February 2014 ranged from 60 to 3800 ng g-1, with a mean value of 700 ng g-1, and ranged from 0.78 to 7.75 μg m-3 in the atmosphere during 5-25 August 2015 in Lanzhou.
+The spatial distribution of BC concentrations in seasonal snow over northern China during January-February 2014 ranged from 60 to $3800 \text{ ng g}^{-1}$ , with a mean value of 700 ng g-1, and ranged from 0.78 to $7.75 \,\mu\text{g}\,\text{m}^{-3}$ in the atmosphere during 5-25 August 2015 in Lanzhou.
 The spatial distribution of BC concentrations shows that large BC values are found mainly in the center of industrial regions near the central part, whereas lower values are found in northeast China.
-Light absorption is dominated by BC (~40% to 90%) in seasonal snow over northeast China, and this plays a dominant role in accelerating snow melt.
+Light absorption is dominated by BC ( $\sim 40\%$ to 90%) in seasonal snow over northeast China, and this plays a dominant role in accelerating snowmelt.
 Atmospheric samples collected in Lanzhou show significant changes in BC concentrations between day and night.
 Frequent, stable atmospheric boundary layers at night during summer, caused by the valley-basin topography of Lanzhou, are largely responsible for air pollutant accumulation during the night.

-- Data availability.
-Data used in this paper are available upon request from corresponding author (wxin@lzu.edu.cn). - 453 Author contributions.
+Data availability.
+The data and code used in this paper are available upon request from the corresponding author (wxin@lzu.edu.cn).
+The data used for analysis are also available via a Zenodo archive, which can be found in the references (https://doi.org/10.5281/zenodo.3597866; Wang et al., 2020).

+X. Wang et al.: Development of an improved two-sphere integration technique

+Author contributions.
 The conceptualization and methodology were done by XW.
-The - experiments were designed by XZ and WD.
-The formal analysis, investigation, writing of - the original draft, and editing were performed by XW. - Competing interests.
-The authors declare that they have no conflict of interest. - 457 Acknowledgements.
-We thank Thomas C. Grenfell and Qiang Fu from University of - Washington for providing the standard filters. - 459 Financial support.
-This research was supported jointly by the National Key R&D - 460 Program of China (2019YFA0606801), the National Natural Science Foundation of
+The experiments were designed by XZ and WD.
+The formal analysis, investigation, writing of the original draft, and editing were performed by XW.

-- 461 China (41975157, 41775144, 41675065, and 41875091), and the Fundamental Research - Funds for the Central Universities (lzujbky-2018-k02).
+Competing interests.
+The authors declare that they have no conflict of interest.

+Acknowledgements.
+We thank Thomas C. Grenfell and Qiang Fu from the University of Washington for providing the standard filters.

+Financial support.
+This research has been supported by the National Key R&D Program of China and the National Natural Science Foundation of China (grant nos.
+2019YFA0606801 and 41775144, 41675065, and 41875091).

+Review statement.
+This paper was edited by Mingjin Tang and reviewed by two anonymous referees.